Note: You can access the applicable DOC policies by clicking on Policies under the About Us tab.

 What are the different ways for an inmate to be released from prison?

-An inmate could be discharged from custody upon serving their complete sentence, often known as "flatting" their sentence, be paroled or be released on suspended sentence.
+An inmate could be discharged from custody upon serving their complete sentence, often known as "flatting" their sentence, be paroled, be released on suspended sentence or extended confinement.

 What happens before an inmate is released in any of those ways?

 Staff in the records department review the date calculations of the inmate's sentence and check for any holds or detainers placed on inmates by other law enforcement agencies.
 If the inmate was convicted of a sex offense, the forms required for them to register as a sex offender are sent to them to complete before their release.

 If the release date is confirmed, staff also then determine the amount of money the inmate has in their bank account, the forwarding address and transportation needs for the inmate and forward this information to the institution business office.